roman-milk/roman-milk.github.io/complete-submission.md

  "Yes ma'am."

  Carla kissed her on the cheek and said, "I knew you would."
 We left the store and crossed the street to Mrs. Dens restaurant.
-Report_Story #1